This oven roasted bone in turkey breast is so much easier to cook than a whole turkey. It's a quick and easy option for the holidays!

 Citrus peel - orange, lemon, lime

-Just had a tablespoon or so of any of the above to flavor your turkey while it brines.
+Just add a tablespoon or so of any of the above to flavor your turkey while it brines.

-I’m a garlic lover (you probably noticed that from my pasta recipes) but I never add garlic as I find the taste of garlic to be out of place amongst the rest of the Christmas dinner.
-Feel free to add a few peeled garlic cloves to your brine.
+I'm a garlic lover (you probably noticed that from my pasta recipes) but I never add garlic as I find the taste of garlic to be out of place amongst the rest of the Thanksgiving/Christmas dinner.
+But please feel free to add a few peeled garlic cloves to your brine.

-The turkey wants around 12 hours in the brine, then to cook, remove it and pat it dry to ensure the skin will crisp up.
+The turkey wants around 12 hours in the brine, then before you cook it, remove it from the brine and pat it dry to ensure the skin will crisp up.

-Once it has been brined, it is just a case of brushing it with oil and roasting it in a hot oven.
+Once it has been brined and dried, it is just a case of brushing it with oil and roasting it in a hot oven.

 How long to cook bone in turkey breast for?